Wet rot under floor boards

 • What Causes Wet Rot?

-• Where Does Wet Rot Grow?
+• Where Does Wet Rot Occur?

 Because the conditions that cause wet rot are often out of sight, the fungus tends to grow in concealed areas of a property.
 It’s frequently found in damp basements, under floorboards, behind skirting boards, and around leaking bathrooms or appliances, such as baths, toilets, and washing machines.